Quiq/webhook-integrations/README.md

 ### In case of errors
 The Centricient Platform gracefully handles when an error occurs while calling an external web hook.
 These errors can occur because your hook returns a non 200 level HTTP response or a timeout occurs trying to call your hook.
 In either of these scenarios we will retry a few seconds later and continue retrying with an exponential back off.
 We will also send all of the site admins an email when an error first occurs and periodically after that.
 Once the errors quit occuring all events that were published while the error occurred will be passed to the webhook.

+### Developer tips
+* **Running/Debugging behind private firewall**: If you are running on a development box behind a firewall and don't have a way to route traffic from a public URL we suggest checking out [ngrok](https://ngrok.com) as a simple (and free) tool to route traffic in this scenario.

+### Sample Code
+We have provided some sample code in different technologies so you can easily see how to integrate.
+If you are working in a technology we don't yet have a sample for we suggest you check out the [Python Sample](samples/python) as it is very straightfoward to understand and translate into your given techonology stack.
+* [Python Sample](samples/python) - Uses python and flask to host a self-contained microservice integration